arborchat/arborchat/hosting-a-relay.md

 title: Hosting your own arbor relay
 ---

+Want to host your own arbor infrastructure?
+It's easy to do, either for testing or to host more private communities.

 # Acquiring the relay

 We don't currently have pre-built binaries for the relay, but you can build it yourself very easily.
 You need a recent version of [`go`](https://golang.org/dl) and `git`.